JoacimWall/joacimwall.github.io/blog_source/docs/grpc_in_xamarin.md

 Create a new folder named Service in the shared project and add a new class named GreeterService.cs
 Now should your solution look like this:
  ![Screenshot](img/grpc_in_xamarin/project_structure.png)
 For the gRPC to build the classes that we are going to override in the GreeterService class we need to modify the project file for the shared project.
-So right click the project and select "Edit Project file".
+Right click the project and select "Edit Project file".
  ![Screenshot](img/grpc_in_xamarin/project_file_edit.png)
-if you don't want to write all the lines you can copy from demo repository
+If you don't want to write all the lines you can copy from demo repository

 [Source code of Demo](https://github.com/JoacimWall/Blog_Samples/tree/main/gRPC_Xamarin)
 Build the shared project and copy the content from the GreeterService.cs file in the demo repository to you GreeterService.cs file.
 Now it would look like this.
 We will explain the code below.
 In the constructor we will create the client an connect to the server.
-Then the "if Debug" statement is needed to be able to debug to the local server where we have none trusted certificate.
+Then the "if Debug" statement is needed to be able to debug to the local server where we have no trusted certificate.
 If we was using a Azure App Service we would not need this.

 The row with the Device.Android is if we use local Android Emulator for debugging